Neya (town)

 Neya (Не́я) is a town in Kostroma Oblast, Russia, located on the right bank of the Neya River (Unzha's tributary), 240 km northeast of Kostroma, the administrative center of the oblast.
 Population: 14,400 (1970).

 History

 It was founded in 1906 and granted town status in 1958.

+On 27 May 2007, a monument was placed in the Neya town cemetery in memory of those Poles who died in exile after 1,200 were deported to the district in 1940.

 Administrative and municipal status

 Within the framework of administrative divisions, Neya serves as the administrative center of Neysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of oblast significance of Neya—an administrative unit with a status equal to that of the districts.
 As a municipal division, the town of oblast significance of Neya is incorporated within Neysky Municipal District as Neya Urban Settlement.